Trump Org.'s longtime CFO chokes up, says he betrayed trust

 Weisselberg started working for Trump’s father in 1973 and joined Trump as an executive at his then-fledging Trump Organization in 1986.
 He wielded immense power as the company, buoyed by Trump’s celebrity, grew from a modest New York City developer into a global golf, hotel and real estate empire.

 The Trump Organization denies wrongdoing.
-The company could be fined more than $1 million if convicted, but a guilty verdict could also hamper the company’s ability to get loans and make deals and lead to attempts by governments, such as New York City, to cancel contracts with Trump entities.
+The company could be fined more than $1 million if convicted, but a guilty verdict could also hamper its ability to get loans and make deals and lead to attempts by governments, such as New York City, to cancel contracts with Trump entities.

-The Trump Organization continues to employ Weisselberg, paying his usual $640,000 salary even after he went on leave of absence last month.
-In court, though, the company’s lawyers have portrayed Weisselberg as a loyal lieutenant who went rogue and concocted the tax dodge scheme on his own without Trump or the Trump family knowledge.
+The Trump Organization continues to employ Weisselberg, paying his usual $640,000 salary even after he went on a leave of absence last month.
+In court, though, the company’s lawyers have portrayed him as a loyal lieutenant who went rogue and concocted the tax dodge scheme on his own without Trump or the Trump family knowing.

 Some of Weisselberg’s testimony appeared to underscore that point.
-But, the 75-year-old executive refuted the defense’s contention that his scheme didn’t help company’s bottom line, too.
+But the 75-year-old executive refuted the defense’s contention that his scheme didn’t help the company’s bottom line too.
 He also detailed another financial arrangement, involving holiday bonuses, that had saved the company money for years.

-Weisselberg testified that he conspired to hide his perks with the company’s senior vice president and controller, Jeffrey McConney — doing so by fudging payroll records to deduct their cost from his salary.
-The arrangement reduced Weisselberg’s tax liability, while also saving the company money because it didn’t have to give him a hefty raise needed to cover the cost of the perks and additional income taxes he’d incur.
+Weisselberg testified that he conspired to hide his perks with the company’s senior vice president and controller, Jeffrey McConney, by fudging payroll records to deduct their cost from his salary.
+The arrangement reduced Weisselberg’s tax liability, while also saving the company money because it didn’t have to give him a hefty raise to cover the cost of the perks and additional income taxes he would have incurred.

+“I didn’t do an analysis, but I knew there was a benefit to the company,” Weisselberg said.
+“I knew in my mind that there was a benefit to the company.”

 The company’s chief operating officer, Matthew Calamari Sr., also reduced his salary to deduct the cost of a company-paid apartment and cars for him and his wife, but Weisselberg denied they were in cahoots.
 He said he had no knowledge of or involvement in what Calamari was doing.